betterscientificsoftware/bssw.io/Articles/Blog/URSSI.md

 avoiding siloed developments, cataloging extant and necessary software, disseminating new developments, and training researchers in the usage of software.

+#### Creating a roadmap
-The goal of this conceptualization project is to create a roadmap for URSSI to minimize or at least decrease these types of concerns.
+The goal of the conceptualization project is to create a roadmap for URSSI to minimize or at least decrease these types of concerns.
 In order to do so, the  URSSI conceptualization has two aims:

 - Bring the research software community together to determine how to address the issues about which we have already